 International Student Wellbeing Strategy 2019 funding

-Funding for one-year projects to support the outcomes of the International Student Wellbeing Strategy comes from the Export Education Levy.
+Funding for 1 year projects to support the outcomes of the Strategy comes from the Export Education Levy.
 Eleven projects were funded in 2018.

 2019 funding was allocated to 10 projects across New Zealand

 We held our second funding round under the Strategy in the second half of 2018.
 The theme for the funding round was international student mental health and/or safety.
 Projects were selected by international education leaders representing students, communities, education providers and government.
 Ten projects were selected to receive funding in 2019.

 |Canterbury & New Zealand Business Association||Legal advice and support by and for international students||Canterbury and Auckland||$20,000|